 About me and the blog / Collaboration

 W Swoim Żywiole (In My Element) is a tongue-in-cheek blog of a vagabond.
 Originally from Poland, I set off a few years ago in search of a place I could call home.
-Since then I have been exploring the world, learning about life, and collecting experiences.
+Since then, I have been exploring the world, learning about life, and collecting experiences.
 I lived in the Land of Midnight Sun and a Thousand Lakes, Finland, where I hunted the Northern Lights, enjoyed wilderness of Lapland, slept in a tent 400 kilometres above the Arctic Circle, and ate terrible Finnish sausages in a company of reindeers.
-Two years ago, I changed cold Scandinavian forests for modern buildings of tropical Singapore, where I live and work to date.
+Three years ago, I changed cold Scandinavian forests for modern buildings of tropical Singapore, where I live and work to date.
 Southeast Asia is definitely not my final destination.
 Traveling is my passion which I follow whenever I get a chance.
 As a nature lover, I hunt for secluded and intact lands, what nowadays is a challenge.
 I promote ecotourism, i.e., responsible traveling and conservation of environment.

 I started the blog in October 2014.
 It focuses mostly on Finland and Southeast Asia, but you will find here stories from all over the word – Scandinavia, India, and Caribbean, to begin with.
 I write about my adventures and expat’s live with humor (often black), I play with stereotypes and do not avoid hyperboles.
 I believe my readers are smart enough to tell reality from absurd.
 The travel posts usually include a (serious) practical part that provides information, tips and advice.
 The most popular series of posts on the blog is Finnish Oddities (90 000 visits).